miciek/miciek.github.io/_posts/2017-01-22-folklore-and-science-of-naming-practices.md

 ![Homonyms & Synonyms](/images/naming-practices/homonyms-synonyms.svg)

-> The mixture of synonyms and homonyms, which is commonly found in source codes, maximizes confusion and aggravates comprehension efforts enormously.<sup>[3](#concise-naming)</sup>
+> The mixture of synonyms and homonyms, which is commonly found in source codes, maximizes confusion and aggravates comprehension efforts enormously.
+>
+> -- Deißenböck & Pizka <sup>[3](#concise-naming)</sup>

 #### Rule #1: Choose consistent names
 A naming relation `R` is **consistent** if and only if the mapping is *bijective*, i.e. each identifier name from `N` is paired with only one concept from `C` and each concept from `C` is paired with only one identifier name from `N`.